 In addition to the regular session, each year participants complete a community service project.
-Participants choose either education or housing as their preferred area of focus; then form teams for each project, determine and design their project, and carry it out.
+Participants choose either education, housing or environment/water management as their preferred area of focus; then form teams for each project, determine and design their project, and carry it out.
 Each team then does a presentation on its project at the Forum graduation.
 These projects further expand participants’ knowledge of these issues, while connecting them to service opportunities.
 Many continue to serve in these areas once the Forum has concluded.

 By introducing emerging leaders to the issues they will face as they assume leadership roles, the Bryan Bell Metropolitan Leadership Forum provides a unique opportunity to gain knowledge and insight into the serious problems that face our community – as well as potential solutions to the problems.
 In particular, the focus is on addressing these issues at systemic levels, as that tracks the fundamental approach of the Forum presenter, the Committee for a Better New Orleans.

 In addition, the Forum brings together individuals from diverse ethnic, racial and socio-economic backgrounds.
 By providing the opportunity for socializing over dinner (served at the beginning of each regular Forum session) and then engaging in frank and open discussion among themselves and with experts in the various fields, the BBMLF promotes human understanding and encourages commitment to solving the problems and overcoming the barriers that divide our community.